WParsec/Project-Exam/README.md

 ## Description

-The task of the exam project was to design and develop a blog of a chosen topic, using wordpress as API.
-It was to contain a homepage, a slider, blog specific page and contact page.
+The assignment task was to design and develop a blog of a chosen topic, using Wordpress REST API.
+It had to contain the following:
+- homepage
+- a slider
+- blog specific page
+- contact page

 ## Built With